The Vertical Forest towers in Milan by Boeri. Phenomenon or archetype?

-After so many years in which form has been the main, if not the only, element to care about in architecture, Boeri focused instead on urban people’s needs, the role of building design within an urban strategy, and tries to push contemporary architecture beyond the ordinary.
+After so many years in which form has been the main, if not the only, element to care about in architecture, Boeri focused instead on urban people’s needs, and the role of building design within an urban strategy, and tries to push contemporary architecture beyond the ordinary.

 “Vertical Forest is a model for a sustainable residential building, a project for metropolitan reforestation contributing to the regeneration of the environment and urban biodiversity without the implication of expanding the city upon the territory.
 It is a model of vertical densification of nature within the city (…).
 On flat land, each Vertical Forest equals, in the number of trees, an area of 20,000 square meters of forest.
 In terms of urban densification, it is the equivalent of an area of a single-family dwelling of nearly 75,000 square meters.
 The vegetal system of the Vertical Forest contributes to the construction of a microclimate, produces humidity, absorbs CO2 and dust particles and produces oxygen.

 Vertical Forest increases biodiversity.
 It helps to set up an urban ecosystem where a different kind of vegetation creates a vertical environment that can also be colonized by birds and insects and therefore becomes both a magnet for and a symbol of the spontaneous re-colonization of the city by vegetation and by animal life.
 The creation of several Vertical Forests in the city can set up a network of environmental corridors that will give life to the main parks in the city, bringing together the green space of avenues and gardens and interweaving various spaces of spontaneous vegetation growth. (…)

 Vertical Forest is an anti-sprawl measure that aims to control and reduce urban expansion.
 If we think of them in terms of urban densification, each tower of the Vertical Forest is equivalent to an area of the urban sprawl of family houses and buildings of up to 50,000 square meters.”

 From the project description by Boeri Studio